rugantio/NLP_fbtrex/README.md

 # NLP with Python for Facebook Mining
 ## Introduction
 In this review I present a non-exhaustive list tools for analyzing a text corpus using Python.
-We use state-of-the-art NLP techniques to mine facebook users text from their post.
+I will use state-of-the-art NLP techniques to mine Facebook user's text from their posts.

 ## Requirements (tools and libs)
 * The code uses __python3__, it can be easily backported to python2 if needed, but that's up to you.